Setup the AD absence.io app

 Please note, that it might be difficult for us to help you on some issues.
 This is due to the diversity of Active Directory setups, licenses, the access restrictions in place and the sensitivity of the data.

 We kindly advise that a Microsoft Azure Expert can help you on your end if needed.
-We are of course here to help you with these rare problems as far as possible!
+We are of course here to help you with problems as far as possible!

 If you are interested in the technical details - further down you find troubleshooting steps & technical infrastructure of our Azure Active Directory SCIM integration.